phoebe-project/phoebe2-docs/api/phoebe.frontend.bundle.Bundle.remove_computes_all.md

-Remove all computes from the bundle
+Remove all compute options from the bundle.
+To remove a single set of compute options see [phoebe.frontend.bundle.Bundle.remove_compute](phoebe.frontend.bundle.Bundle.remove_compute.md).